fauna/graphql-workshop/content/building/build-with-nextjs/querying-data/index.md

 In this section, you learn how to query data from your client application and implement attribute-based access control (ABAC).

-> “Attribute-based access control, also known as policy-based access control for IAM, defines an access control paradigm whereby access rights are granted to users through the use of policies which combine attributes together.” – wikipedia
+> “Attribute-based access control, also known as policy-based access control for IAM, defines an access control paradigm whereby access rights are granted to users through the use of policies which combine attributes together.” – Wikipedia

 In the previous section, you were able to log in a user and save their session in browser cookies.
-To query retrieve data using the access token (saved in session cookies) you first need to define a role in Fauna.
+To retrieve data using the access token (saved in session cookies) you first need to define a role in Fauna.
 This role will specify the resources you can interact with.

 Navigate to Fauna [dashboard](https://dashboard.fauna.com/accounts/login).
 Select *Security > Roles > New Role* to create a new role.